About the Crucible Project

 In order to apply in 2017, you must meet the following criteria:

-- Live in Leicestershire for the duration of the project (September 2017- August 2018) and be able to get to De Montfort University’s Innovation Centre every week to turn your idea into a business.
+- Based in Leicestershire for the duration of the project (November 2017- August 2018) and be able to get to De Montfort University’s Innovation Centre every week to turn your idea into a business.

 Workshops and training

 Approximately every month, members partake in training that helps them explore their idea and understand how to set up a business.
 This is delivered by specially selected business experts from across the country and the university.